morph-l2/morph-doc/docs/how-morphism-works/2-morphism-modular-design.md

 ![Sequencer Network](../../assets/docs/protocol/Consensus.png)

-Sequencer network responsible for the excution & consensus of the Layer 2 transactions, for more details please refer to Morphism's[decentralized sequencers](../how-morphism-works/decentralized-sequencers/1-morphism-decentralized-sequencer-network.md)
+Sequencer network responsible for the execution & consensus of the Layer 2 transactions, for more details please refer to Morphism's[decentralized sequencers](../how-morphism-works/decentralized-sequencers/1-morphism-decentralized-sequencer-network.md)

 #### Optimistic zkEVM - Settlement